ContentFlows/Documentation

 Troubleshooting & token guides

-Step-by-step instructions for connecting LinkedIn, Facebook, and Instagram to ContentFlows.
-Each platform requires you to get an access token from their developer portal and paste it into your dashboard.
+Step-by-step instructions for connecting LinkedIn, Facebook, Instagram, and YouTube to ContentFlows.
+Each platform requires two values: an access token (what grants permission) and an ID (which account / page / channel to publish to).
+Both are pasted into your dashboard.

-Each token gives ContentFlows permission to publish on your behalf.
-Tokens are stored in AWS Secrets Manager — encrypted, never logged, and isolated to your account.
+All four platforms' values are saved as a single encrypted JSON blob in AWS Secrets Manager at contentflows/tenants/YOUR_TENANT_ID/social-tokens.
+Secrets are never logged, never shown again after saving, and isolated to your account.
 ContentFlows never stores your social media password.

 LinkedIn

-ContentFlows uses the LinkedIn UGC Posts API to publish posts on your behalf.
-You need an access token with the w_member_social permission scope.
+ContentFlows uses the LinkedIn UGC Posts API to publish on your behalf.
+You need an access token with the w_member_social permission scope, plus the member URN of the account the posts should appear under.

 Prerequisites